-We expect to use the net proceeds of prior equity offerings to conduct additional clinical studies for LIQ861, conduct toxicology studies for LIQ865 and advance LIQ865 towards one or more Phase 2 proof-of-concept clinical trials, fund operations supporting the development of, and commercial activities for, LIQ861 and LIQ865, and for working capital and general corporate purposes.
+We expect to use the net proceeds of our July 2020 public offering and prior public and private equity offerings for ongoing commercial development of LIQ861, for continued development of LIQ865 and for general corporate purposes.
+The net proceeds are not being used to fund the acquisition of RareGen and we do not expect to use any material proceeds from this offering to fund the operations of RareGen.
 Our management has broad discretion in the application of such proceeds and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our equity.
 The failure by our management to apply these funds effectively could result in financial losses that could have a material adverse effect on our business, diminish cash flows available to service our debt, cause the value of our equity to decline and delay the development of our product candidates.
 Pending their use, we may invest such proceeds in short-term, investment-grade, interest-bearing securities, which may not yield favorable returns.